dwaan/sagara/src/careers/ui-web-based-entry-level.md

 We welcome everyone who live outside Jakarta to apply for this position.
 But to save commute time when needed, we prefer candidate who live or will live nearby our office area.

-### Key Responsibilities
+### Responsibilities

-- Collaborate with frontend developers to build robust and efficient web applications.
+- Collaborate with designers to translate visual designs into responsive and engaging user interfaces.
-- Develop, test, and maintain backend services, APIs, and databases.
+- Implement and maintain front-end code using HTML, CSS, and JavaScript.
+- Ensure the technical feasibility of UI/UX designs and optimize applications for maximum speed and scalability.
-- Ensure code quality, security, and performance optimization.
+- Participate in code reviews and provide constructive feedback to peers.
-- Troubleshoot and resolve technical issues, ensuring seamless functionality.
-- Work with version control systems and follow coding standards.
+- Stay up-to-date with the latest industry trends and best practices in UI development.

 ### Qualifications

-- Bachelor's degree in computer science or related field (or relevant coursework/certifications).
+- Bachelor's degree in Computer Science, Web Development, or a related field (or equivalent experience).
-- Proficiency in one or more backend programming languages (e.g. PHP, Node.js).
+- Strong understanding of HTML, CSS, and JavaScript.
+- Basic knowledge of front-end frameworks (e.g., React, Angular, or Vue.js).
-- Basic knowledge of databases (SQL, NoSQL) and web development concepts.
+- Basic knowledge of node.js development tools (e.g. Gulp, Webpack, or Grunt).
-- Familiarity with version control systems like Git.
-- Strong problem-solving skills and attention to detail.
-- Effective communication and teamwork abilities.
+- Ability to collaborate effectively in a team environment.
 - Eagerness to learn and adapt to new technologies.
+- Excellent problem-solving and communication skills.

+### Preferred Qualifications

+- Experience with version control systems (e.g., Git).
+- Familiarity with design tools such as Sketch, Figma, or Adobe Creative Suite.
+- Familiarity with UI/UX design principles.
+- Knowledge of responsive design techniques.
+- Portfolio or examples of previous UI development projects.

 ### Salary Range